Fire engineers: 12 rookie mistakes

 They have to learn through training and, unfortunately, through their own mistakes.
 Here are the top 12 mistakes that are better learned here than on the fireground.

-1. You did not make a detailed diagram of your vehicle while training.
+1. You did not make a detailed diagram of your apparatus vehicle while training.

 During training sessions you failed to catalogue every compartment — each piece of brass, couplings, tools and equipment — each list with drawings, pictures and labels.
 Knowing exactly where that spare heat gun is located could be critical to the second entry team.